OWASP/CheatSheetSeries/cheatsheets_excluded/Content_Security_Policy_Cheat_Sheet.md

 - `default-src` is a fallback directive for the other fetch directives.
 Directives that are specified have no inheritance, yet directives that are not specified will fall back to the value of `default-src`.
 - `child-src` allows the developer to control nested browsing contexts and worker execution contexts.
+  - According to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy#Fetch_directives), the below 2 directives should be used to regulate nested browsing context and workers as `child-src` will be deprecated in the coming versions.
   - `frame-src` specifies the URLs which can be loaded into nested browsing contexts (*e.g.* `<iframe>`).
   - `worker-src` specifies the URLs which can be loaded as worker, sharedworker, or serviceworker.
 Fallback's on `script-src` too.
 - `connect-src` provides control over fetch requests, XHR, eventsource, beacon and websockets connections.